ShaunakSen/node_examples/readme.txt

 In option specify sign = true
 Client side:
 app.use(cookieParser('secret key');
-cookieParser requires secret key so that it can ensure that icoming cookie has not been tampered with
+cookieParser requires secret key so that it can ensure that incoming cookie has not been tampered with

 If cookie is valid, signed cookie is made available in request object on server side as: req.signedCookie.name